 You may have noticed the array of boutique hotels have popped up downtown Portland and in the hip Pearl District and central eastside — all geared toward visitors with an eye toward style and personality.
 Think: local tea and coffee in each room, colorful art and book collections in the lobby, and rustic, modern decor.
 Much to the delight of hungry visitors, most of these hotels are home some of the most exciting restaurants in town — either for their bold cuisine, killer rooftop views or high-energy ambiance.
 Here are some of those spots to explore.

 Visitors have been carousing at Departure at The Nines, directly across from Pioneer Courthouse Square, since the space opened in 2009, in the early years of Portland’s foodie revolution.
-The classy cocktails, modern pan-Asian cuisine and rockstar popularity of executive Chef Gregory Gourdet, a James Beard Award winner, have made it a go-to spot to see and be seen while tossing back a martini and noshing on an artfully plated sushi roll.
+The classy cocktails, modern pan-Asian cuisine and rockstar popularity of executive Chef Gregory Gourdet, a two-time James Beard Award semifinalist, have made it a go-to spot to see and be seen while tossing back a martini and noshing on an artfully plated sushi roll.
 The panoramic rooftop views of the city skyline make for a glamorous Instagrammable backdrop.

 Imperial at Hotel Lucia has been serving up some of the city’s best steak, burgers, fried chicken and other sophisticated spins on classic fare since opening 2012.
 Smack in the middle of downtown, the space reverberates with energy, especially at happy hour, when worker bees gather over frites and whiskey drinks.
 Owner Vitaly Paley, James Beard Award winner and a pioneer of Portland’s food movement, launched this as his second spot after Paley’s Place, a Rose City institution since 1995.